Making It Move

 You’ve got enough spring tension if

 To adjust the encoder spring tension, loosen the 2 cap screws securing the encoder to the mounting shaft.
 Adjust the encoder wheel height to be roughly centered on the drive edge.
-While maintaining the height, add tension to the leaf spring by using the hex bolt at the end of the shaft assembly.
-When sufficient tension has been achieved, lock down the 2 cap screws.
+While maintaining the height, add tension to the leaf spring by using the hex bolt at the end of the shaft assembly and lock down the 2 cap screws.

 You’ll need more spring tension if